Easy Black Bean Dip

 - 2 15-ounce cans black beans, drained and rinsed (reserve 1/4 cup black bean liquid)

 - 2 garlic cloves, minced

 - ¼ teaspoon cayenne pepper

 - 2 Tablespoons lime juice

 - 2 Tablespoons fresh cilantro, chopped + extra for garnish

-- yogurt or sour cream for topping (optional)
+- yogurt or sour cream for topping, optional

 - Add oil to a skillet over medium heat.
 Once hot add onion and garlic and cook, tossing frequently so the garlic doesn’t burn.
 After about 5 minutes add in the spices (cumin, chili powder, sea salt and cayenne pepper).
 Toss to combine and continue cooking another 5 minutes.
 Add a tablespoon of water if the pan starts to dry out.
 After about 10 minutes of cooking total, remove from heat.

 - Store in the fridge until ready to serve.
-Leftover can be stored in the fridge for 2-3 days.
+Leftover can be stored in the fridge for 3-4 days.